-As former director of the Writers Voice literary center in St. Louis, Julia Gordon-Bramer has worked with luminaries in literature such as Ken Kesey, Allen Ginsberg, and Gloria Steinem, to name just a few.
-She is a 2002 finalist for the national William Faulkner Pirate’s Alley Novel-in-Progress Creative Writing Award, a board member of River Styx literary magazine, a long-time Member of Distinction with the St. Louis Writers Guild and author of a memoir, NIGHT TIMES, currently seeking publication.
-A graduate student at the University of Missouri-St. Louis, Julia is working toward a MFA in Creative Writing, and holds a Bachelor’s degree in English from Webster University.
+As former director of the Writers Voice literary center in St. Louis, Julia Gordon-Bramer has worked with luminaries in literature such as Ken Kesey, Allen Ginsberg, and Gloria Steinem.
+She is a board member of River Styx literary magazine, a long-time Member of Distinction with the St. Louis Writers Guild and author of a memoir, NIGHT TIMES, currently seeking publication.
+A graduate student at the University of Missouri-St. Louis, Julia is working toward a MFA in Creative Writing, and holds a Bachelor's degree in English from Webster University.
 She teaches English at St. Louis Community College-Florissant Valley.

 Every time I walk through this Summit train station, the first thing that hits me is the vinegar stench of piss from the men’s room, mixed with the sweet and salt of that crumbling chop suey stand across the street.
 I clear out in a hurry and hit the Quick Stop Shop for some beer on the way over to Ma’s.
 Ma lives in the middle of everything: right on West 58th, just off 55, south of Chicago-proper.

 I came back last year to take care of her, and she’s giving me a place to stay till I get back on my feet.
 Over fifty years ago, her doctor said, “don’t have any kids.”
 She almost died, breaking his rules and smuggling me into the world.
 Ma considers me a gift.

 It’s getting late in the afternoon, my head hurts, my back aches, and I need a cigarette.
 It’s a mile stretch here and back to Ma’s apartment, and for a fifty-five-year-old with forty-five years of smoke in his lungs, I’m beat.